sowgato84/sowgato/README.md

-# 🌐 Cyber Education and Online Freelancing Website
+# 🌐 Cyber Education and Online Freelancing Center Website

 This is an HTML & CSS project designed by **Sowgato Kumar Bhowmik (সৌগত কুমার ভৌমিক)**, a multidisciplinary researcher and founder of the **Cyber Education and Online Freelancing Center**, located in Tarash, Sirajganj, Bangladesh.